 This course seeks to equip students with the theoretical and analytic tools necessary to engage in formal policy analysis and to provide experience in applying them to real-world-like problems while receiving constructive feedback.
 It is taught through a series of eight lectures accompanied by four sessions devoted to presentations by people engaged in the making and evaluation of social policy (politicians, policy makers in government and other sectors).
 The course also consists of four practical sessions in which students working in groups undertake and present policy analyses of their own.

 Through this part of the course, students gain practical skills taught through lectures and hands-on workshops.
 Students acquire the ability to conduct statistical analyses of quantitative and qualitative data; for example undertaking quantitative analysis, using STATA, on large-scale cross-sectional data-sets to investigate cross-national differences in welfare state attitudes; or undertaking qualitative analysis of policy problems.
 This hands-on work is closely supervised and monitored and there are some formative assessments of practical work undertaken.
-Students also apply their critical knowledge of research design by undertaking two ‘critical methods’ essays, which count towards the final examination.

 The teaching here is divided into four courses, two in the first term and two in the second: